 The life cycle of fungi has many different patterns based on the species of the fungi.
 Not all fungi reproduce in the same way.
 While some fungi reproduce sexually, others reproduce asexually.
-Therefore, we are going to look at the life cycle of a fungi in asexual and sexual stage.
+Therefore, we are going to look at the life cycle of fungi in the asexual and sexual stages.

 Sexual Reproduction of Fungi –

-All fungi begin their life cycle in this stage.
+- Spore (Haploid): All fungi begin their life cycle in this stage.
 This is the first stage in the life cycle of a fungus.
 In the beginning, all spores are haploid which means that they have only a single copy of their entire genetic material.
-These spores migrate far distances through air by grabbing on to other organisms on the way.
+These spores migrate far distances through the air or by grabbing onto other organisms on the way.
 After locating a favourable living environment, they grow a bunch of root-like structures called mycelium.
 Nutrients are transferred through mycelium in order for spores to develop.

-When the mycelium grows and develops, it might encounter another fungi.
-If the two fungi are compatible, a cell from each of the two mycelium fungi fuse together to form into another new single cell.
+- Mycelium (Diploid): When the mycelium grows and develops, it might encounter another fungus.
+If the two fungi are compatible, a haploid cell from each fungal mycelium fuses together to form a new diploid cell.
 These new fused cells are diploid as they have more than one copy of their genetic information.

-After the fungi has become mycelium, it enters the next process known as meiosis.
+- Meiosis: After the fungus has become mycelium, it enters the next process known as meiosis.
 During meiosis, a single cell splits into two cells and the genetic material from both parents gets mixed up.
 The produced two daughter cells do not have identical features to their parents and they do not look similar to each other as well.

 Asexual Reproduction of Fungi:

-During the mycelium stage, the fungi has the choice of reproducing sexually or asexually.
+During the mycelium stage, the fungi have the choice of reproducing sexually or asexually.
 The

-asexual life cycle in fungi produces mitospores, which are idectical to the parent.
+asexual life cycle in fungi produces mitospores, which are identical to the parent.